Mazahir26/Bello/README.md

 # Bello

-Its a Simple Project Manager.
+It's a Simple Project Manager.

-Bello is Minimal and easy to use, it can be used to manage and organise any kind of project.
-You can make Bello as Complex as you want or keep it as simple as your project needs.
+Bello is minimal and easy to use, it can be used to manage and organize any kind of project.
+You can make Bello as complex or as simple as your project needs.

-- Bello is inspired from Trello.
+- Bello is inspired from Trello (Atlassian).
 - Developed in Godot 3.2

 ## Exports

-Not here for code?, Just want to grab the Software and get your hands Dirty! you can find the application for Windows and Linux Here
+Not here for code?
+Just want to grab the Software and get your hands dirty?
+You can find the application for Windows and Linux Here

 ## Features